adobe/acc-js-sdk/README.md

 ## Caches

-The following caches are manage by the SDK
+The following caches are managed by the SDK and active by default.
+They are in-memory caches.

 * Options cache.
 Stores typed option values, by option name.
 * Entity cache.
 Caches schemas and other entities